New York governor demands stockpiled ventilators go to his state first in fiery news conference

 "(After) we get over that curve ...
 I'll send ventilators, I'll send health care workers ... around the country."

-His comments come as more than 43,900 coronavirus cases were reported in the country by Tuesday morning with more than half of those in in New York.
-At least 547 people in the US have died.
+His comments come as more than 50,000 coronavirus cases were reported in the country by Tuesday afternoon with more than half of those in in New York.
+At least 646 people in the US have died.

 Cuomo excoriated part of the federal response so far, saying the Federal Emergency Management Agency announced Tuesday that New York was getting 400 ventilators.